EMPLOYMENT LAW NEWS

 Minimum Wage in the U.S.

 Meanwhile, these laws can be more complicated than simply knowing the rates.
 Cook County, Ill., allows cities to opt in or out of its ordinance.
-And Oregon minimum wage applies its rate based on county (but not entirely).
+And Oregon minimum wage applies its rate based on population density.
+Plus, employers can’t always rely on regular timeframes for minimum wage increases, as not all jurisdictions update their minimum wage rate on Jan. or July 1 of each year.

-These and other facets of minimum wage laws keep employers on their toes.
+These and other unique minimum wage laws should keep employers on their toes moving forward.

 West Coast Compliance Guide